 In Colombia, hundreds of jailed rebels await amnesty law

-In this March 11, 2009 file photo, two handcuffed rebels of the Revolutionary Armed Forces of Colombia, FARC, walk back to their cells after attending a ceremony where they were graduated as "peacemakers" after they renounced the rebel group and the armed struggle, at La Picota prison in southern Bogota, Colombia.
-Behind bars some 4,000 FARC members are waiting anxiously for January 2017, for the passage of an amnesty law that will allow them to leave behind long prison sentence and rejoin their comrades as part of a peace deal.
+FILE - In this March 11, 2009 file photo, a group of rebels of the Revolutionary Armed Forces of Colombia attend a ceremony where they graduated as "peacemakers" after they renounced the rebel group and the a... .
+FILE - In this Jan.
+20, 2016 file photo, a vehicle of the International Red Cross leaves La Picota prison in the outskirts of Bogota, Colombia.

 Discussions